 What are the best supplements for heart arrhythmia?
-Simple answer: nutrients that help your heart to do its job without strain or significant effort.
+Simple answer: nutrients, especially magnesium, that help your heart to do its job without strain or significant effort.

 Please remember that it is not treatment.
 Nutrients are part of our body; when we lack them, the fun begins.
 What do I mean?

 For example, magnesium participates in over 800 enzyme reactions.
-If you are deficient in magnesium, you will experience plenty of symptoms that would improve after taking the right magnesium supplement.
+If you are deficient in magnesium, you will experience plenty of symptoms that will improve after taking the right magnesium supplement.

 If you lack calcium, your bones will suffer.
 It is another example of calcium is when the body lacks vital minerals.

 The word “supplement” means that you add to your body something that replenishes and fulfills the body’s needs.

 Our body is electric.
 Our hearts have electrical activities too.
 I guess that you had at once in a lifetime EKG-electrocardiography.
 The device writes down impulses from your heart.
 Later on, doctors analyze what is going on with your heart.